-After 10 years of fundraising The Friends Of Lanteglos Church (FOLC) have gathered together enough funds and grants to start the restoration of St Julitta’s.
+After 12 years of fundraising, The Friends Of Lanteglos Church (FOLC) have gathered together enough funds and grants (Approximately £500,000) to start the restoration of St Julitta’s.
 The major funder for the whole restoration project is The National Lottery Heritage Fund, with a large grant of £231,500 - BUT the recent opening up of the roof has revealed more ancient rotten timbers than expected and an extra £50,000 is required.
 This part of the restoration is now a separate element - looking for separate funding.
 Cornwall Historic Churches Trust, Garfield Weston Trust and The Allchurches Trust, together with generous private donations and crowd funding, have contributed £28,125.
 So we have made a good start, but need another £21,875

 The medieval timbers are much more rotten than expected…..HELP NEEDED PLEASE!!

 Can you help please - Our Crowdfunding website is:

 BBC Spotlight News - gives an idea of the massive project

 The Bishop of St Germans said: